 The site is located in the library's main entrance, housing the African-American collection.
 The wall is approximately 12 feet by 8 feet, and is visible from the front entrance along Dudley Street.

-- align with the curatorial vision of the Boston Art Commission
+- aligned with the curatorial vision of the Boston Art Commission

-- show consideration of the neighborhood, site, and theme
+- showed consideration of the neighborhood, site, and theme

-- showcase a strong, original artistic vision, and
+- showcased a strong, original artistic vision, and

-- demonstrate experience in public art that meets the expectations for this commission.
+- demonstrated experience in public art that meets the expectations for this commission.